-Payment is based on the Standard Payment Rates for Eligible Agricultural Management Practices for 2020 HSP Incentives Program and reimbursed upon verification of the eligible agricultural management practices implemented in the approved SOW, consistent with requirements noted in Appendix C. It may take up to 45 days from the date the invoice is approved for a check to be issued by the State Controller's Office on behalf of CDFA.
+Payment is based on the Standard Payment Rates for Eligible Agricultural Management Practices for 2021 HSP Incentives Program and reimbursed upon verification of the eligible agricultural management practices implemented in the approved SOW, consistent with requirements noted in Appendix D. It may take up to 45-90 days from the date the invoice is approved for a check to be issued by the State Controller's Office on behalf of CDFA.

-Recipients can email a scanned, legible copy of the signed invoice to their assigned Grant Specialist at cdfa.HSP_Tech@cdfa.ca.gov, or a hard copy can be mailed to:
+Recipients can email (preferred) a scanned, legible copy of the signed invoice to their assigned Grant Specialist at cdfa.HSP Tech@cdfa.ca.gov, or a hard copy can be mailed to:

-California Department of Food and Agriculture Office of Environmental Farming and Innovation (Healthy Soils Program) 1220 N Street Sacramento, CA 95814 that Project Year.
-Invoices will be processed after project implementation has been verified.
+California Department of Food and Agriculture Office of Environmental Farming and Innovation (Healthy Soils Program) 1220 N Street Sacramento, CA 95814